Vector3 GetVelocityAtPoint( Vector3 point )

 Description

-The GetVelocityAtPoint method of the PhysicsBody class calculates the velocity of a specific point on the physics body.
-This is useful for determining how a particular point on a moving object is behaving in terms of speed and direction.
+The GetVelocityAtPoint method calculates the velocity of a PhysicsBody at a specific point in world space.
+This is useful for determining how fast a particular part of a physics object is moving, which can be different from the body's center velocity due to rotational motion.

 Usage

-To use the GetVelocityAtPoint method, you need to have an instance of a PhysicsBody.
-You can then call this method with a Vector3 parameter representing the point in world space for which you want to calculate the velocity.
+To use the GetVelocityAtPoint method, you need to provide a Vector3 representing the point in world space where you want to calculate the velocity.
+The method returns a Vector3 that represents the velocity at that point.

 Example